 - Search for testimony at a hearing before Congress or before a state legislature (see "Congressional Hearings")

-- Search for conference papers in the Inside Conferences database on Dialog (File 65)
+- Search for conference papers in the British Library Inside Conferences on ProQuest Dialog

 - Search blogs and podcasts (see "Search Engines")